mjvo/vms202d/content/slides/2021-11-08/_index.md

 ---
 # Art and Everyday Life

-* The construction of "situations"
+* The construction of "situations": "the concrete construction of momentary ambiances of life and their transformation into a superior passional quality."

-* Practices to capture “Living Desires” and distinguish them from “Pseudo-needs”
+* Practices that capture “Living Desires” and help us distinguish them from “Pseudo-needs”

 ???